Graeme Garden: Television

 Garden's best known television work is freeform sitcom The Goodies, which he wrote and performed along with Tim Brooke-Taylor and Bill Oddie from 1970 to 1982.
 The three appeared in the Amnesty International show A Poke in the Eye (With a Sharp Stick) (during which they sang their hit song "Funky Gibbon").
-Garden and Bill Oddie co-wrote many episodes of the television sitcom Doctor in the House, including most of the first series episodes, and all of the second series episodes - as well as co-writing episodes of the subsequent Doctor at Large and Doctor in Charge series.
+Garden and Bill Oddie co-wrote many episodes of the television sitcom Doctor in the House, including most of the first series episodes, and all of the second series episodes – as well as co-writing episodes of the subsequent Doctor at Large and Doctor in Charge series.
 Garden was co-writer and performer in the sketch show Twice a Fortnight with Bill Oddie, Terry Jones, Michael Palin and Jonathan Lynn, and also sketch show Broaden Your Mind with Tim Brooke-Taylor, with Bill Oddie joining the cast for the second series.

 In 1982 Garden and Oddie wrote, but did not perform in, a six-part science fiction sitcom called Astronauts for Central which was shown on ITV.
 The show was set in an international space station in the near future.

 Garden was the voice of the title character in Bananaman (1983), in addition to General Blight and Maurice of the Heavy Mob in the children's animated television comedy series, which also featured the rest of the Goodies team.
 The series parodied comic book super-heroes.
 Later, Garden wrote for the sitcom Surgical Spirit (1994).
-Graeme Garden has also presented three series of the BBC's health magazine Bodymatters.
+He has also presented three series of the BBC's health magazine Bodymatters.

 Garden appeared in the political sitcom Yes Minister, in the role of Commander Forrest of the Special Branch in the episode The Death List.
 He also appeared as a television presenter in the Doctor in the House episode "Doctor on the Box".

-He was a regular team captain on the political satire game show If I Ruled the World.
+Garden was a regular team captain on the political satire game show If I Ruled the World.
 Brooke-Taylor appeared as a guest in one episode and during the game "I Couldn't Disagree More" he proposed that it was high time The Goodies episodes were repeated.
 Garden was obliged by the rules of the game to refute this statement, and replied, "I couldn't disagree more... it was time to repeat them ten, fifteen years ago."

 In 2004, Garden and Brooke-Taylor were co-presenters of Channel 4's daytime game show Beat the Nation, in which they indulged in usual game show "banter", but took the quiz itself seriously.
 It was notable for its use of a "laugh track" instead of a studio audience.
 Garden has hosted the quiz game Tell the Truth and presented a series of history programmes, A Sense of the Past for Yorkshire Television.

 Garden writes and directs for the corporate video company Video Arts, famous for its training films starring John Cleese.